analogrithems/rustored/README.md

 - Intuitive navigation with keyboard shortcuts
 - Dynamic UI that adapts to the selected restore target
 - Ability to suspend the application with Ctrl+Z
+- Consistent table-based layout for all settings components
+- Secure password and API key masking
+- Human-readable formats for file sizes and timestamps
+- Numerically listed restore targets for easy selection

 ## Installation